 There are 2 ways:

-Use parchment paper so removing the brownies from the pan is easier.
-I tend to use just one long strip covering the bottom and two sides.
-But you can use two strips (crisscross style) and cover all four sides.
+I use just one long strip covering the bottom and two sides, but you can also use two strips (crisscross style) to cover all four sides.

 - Measure the width of the pan you're using and cut a strip the same size.
 The length of the strip is given by the parchment paper you bought.